ibexa/documentation-user/docs/content_management/create_edit_pages.md

 edition: experience
 ---

-# Create and edit Pages
+# Create and edit pages

-**Page** is a special Content Type that contains zones onto which you can drop different dynamic blocks.
+Page is a special type of Content items that contains zones onto which you can drop different dynamic blocks.
 You can edit pages to personalize the layout and contents of your website.